Model dynamics of single phase asynchronous machine with squirrel-cage rotor

-Specify one of the four types of single phase asynchronous machines (the split-phase, the capacitor-start, the capacitor-start-capacitor-run, or the main & auxiliary windings).
+Specify one of the four types of single phase asynchronous machines:

 When this check box is selected, the measurement output uses the signal names to identify the bus labels.
 Select this option for applications that require bus signal labels to have only alphanumeric characters.

 When this check box is cleared (default), the measurement output uses the signal definition to identify the bus labels.
 The labels contain nonalphanumeric characters that are incompatible with some Simulink applications.